 **Students who plan to stay after school for any meetings need to bring written permission from a parent or guardian, and have prearranged transportation that will pick them up promptly at the conclusion of the meeting.
 Additionally, the written permission should include emergency contact information and any food allergies should also be listed.

 Computer club is combined with the FBLA (Future Business Leaders of America) club.
 Students learn both computer and business skills as well as compete against other schools in computer and business projects.
-Please contact Mr. Tate (Media Lab room) for more information.
+The leader of this club is currently TBD.

 (Creative Recruits Enjoy Art Through Exploration)